aniledev/bon-appetit/README.md

 ## About This Project

-This full stack restaurant tracker and review application has a custom built RESTful API using Express and allows for CRUD actions.
+This full-stack restaurant tracker and review application has a custom-built RESTful API using Express and allows for CRUD actions.
 It is powered by relational databases using PostgreSQL.

 ![Bon Appetit Image 1](https://github.com/aniledev/bon-appetit/blob/master/images/landing.png?raw=true)